exakat/exakat-docs/Reference/Reports.rst

 Code Flower is a HTML report format.

-Code Flower doesn't depend on themes.
+Code Flower doesn't depend on rulesets.

 .. _report-code-sniffer: